andres-erbsen/dename-writeup/dename.md

 recipient's hand-picked username.
 All security-specific details can be handled behind the scenes.
-This model is even simpler than Pond's and OTR's, and is likely to be already familiar to a large fraction of the users, for example from Email or Twitter.
+This model is even simpler than Pond's and OTR's, and is likely to be already familiar to a large fraction of the users, for example from email or Twitter.

 Modifying Pond to
 work with `dename` required changing 50 lines of logic code and 200